katersonnbert/gitnotes/Linux.md

 To make them available to other services without having to point services to their proper keys and having to enter the pass phrase all the time.

-- start an ssh-agent if it is not already started
+- start an ssh-agent if it is not already started (might need one of the examples below to start properly)

         eval "ssh-agent"
+        eval "ssh-agent -s"
+        eval `ssh-agent -s`

 - add key to the agent e.g. the key created in example above and enter the keys pass phrase once and never again.